 How to Become a Remote Online Notary

-Are you currently a Notary Public looking to bring your notary business into the digital world?
+Are you currently a Notary Public looking to become a notary online remote online notarization (RON)?
 This blog will help provide some more information on how to upgrade your notary services and become a remote online notary.
-Don’t worry, if you are not currently a Notary Public, but see the great opportunity that becoming a remote online notary offers, be sure to check out our How to Become a Traditional Notary blog to get started!
+Don’t worry, if you are not currently a Notary Public, but see the great opportunity that becoming a remote online notary offers, you can learn how to apply to become a traditional notary.

 As a general guide outlining the steps it takes to become a remote online notary, you must also refer to your states laws to meet their specific qualifications for becoming a RON.
 Unfortunately, not every state allows remote online notarizations, so before starting this process, be sure to confirm that your state allows remote online notaries.